 Lucas Elliott is the Alaskan Illustrator of the Graphic Novel & Movie, MOOSE, written by Chad (Tundra Comics) and Darin Carpenter.

-Lucas has worked for IDW on their TMNT Amazing Adventures comic, Blind Ferret Entertainment, The Gutters and Non-Playable Character.
+Lucas illustrates outstanding mermen and has worked for IDW on their TMNT Amazing Adventures comic, Blind Ferret Entertainment, The Gutters and Non-Playable Character.

 Originally hailing from the far north land of Santa, North Pole, Lucas currently resides in Anchorage, with his wife and their canine companion.

 Georgina Hayns is Creative Supervisor of Puppet Fabrication at Laika.
-Kubo and the Two Strings marks George’s fourth film at Laika, she also supervised puppet fabrication on The Boxtrolls, ParaNorman and Coraline.
+George has overseen puppet fabrication for The Boxtrolls, ParaNorman, Coraline and Kubo and the Two Strings.
 She has been involved in all aspects of puppet fabrication for stop-motion films for over twenty years.

 Ryan North is a New York Times bestselling author and cartoonist.
 He is the author of the choose-your-own-path Shakespeare adaptation To Be or Not To Be (which became Kickstarter’s most-funded publishing project when it launched) and its sequel, Romeo and/or Juliet.